-How can I help you build a better world?
+How can I help you share your message with the world?

 Translation